Eqcell/make-xls-model/problem.md

 This problem grows bigger with your file size, model complexity and number of people working on it.
 However, we still use Excel for this because it has a great user interface, people can experiment with their own changes quickly, can share a model as one file with no extra dependencies.

+---

+The resulting file of ```make-xls-model``` should look the same as if I worked in Excel only - no extra dependecies or VBA code, just a regular stand-alone Excel file with proper formulas in cells.

+With spreadsheet models of about 20-50 or more equations I assume there should be a big productivity gain, espacially if model structure is sometimes reviewed.